yongac/yongac.github.io/_pages/about.md

 I’m an applied mathematician and machine learning researcher based in Ontario, Canada.
 I’m currently on the industry job market and looking for new collaborations and projects.

 My research interests are varied and interdisciplinary, but mostly revolve around multi-agent learning and game theory.
-These days, I am especially interested in adversarial machine learning and alignment.

 Most recently, I was a postdoctoral fellow with the Department of Electrical and Computer Engineering at the University of Toronto.
 Prior to that, I received my PhD in Mathematics from Queen’s University.